Using conditions

 For example, this service has one request condition available:

-the manage conditions page displaying a single, unattached request condition
+the Manage conditions page displaying a single, unattached request condition

 The Example Request Condition shown above currently isn't applied to a configuration object (as indicated by "Not applied to anything").
 If it was, it would instead appear similar to this:

-the manage conditions page showing a single, attached request condition with the details hidden
+the Manage conditions page showing a single, attached request condition with the details hidden

 Conditions attached directly to a configuration object